Splash (Satomi Fukunaga album)

 Splash (stylized as SPLASH) is the first studio album by Japanese singer Satomi Fukunaga.
 It was released on November 14, 1986 through Canyon Records.

+Charts

+The album reached number 8 on the Cash Box Japanese LPs chart published on 13 December 1986, but no chart was published the following week.

 Track listing

 All tracks arranged by Masaaki Ōmura except track 2 arranged by Jun Satō and tracks 3 & 9 arranged by Hitoshi Minowa.